-Ashwagandha - a natural herb can help reduce anxiety, pain, and insomnia and to help the mind and body respond effectively to stress.
-Ashwagandha has antiinflammatory effects as well as benefits for the gastrointestinal and immunological systems.
+Ashwagandha - a natural herb can help reduce anxiety, physical distress, and insomnia and to help the mind and body respond effectively to stress.
+Ashwagandha has anti-inflammatory effects as well as benefits for the gastrointestinal and immunological systems.
 Ashwagandha is also known for its ability to improve energy, motivation, attention, and sexual functioning.

-Ginger Extract - a natural herb that can help to reduce pain and inflammation.
+Ginger Extract - a natural herb that can help to reduce physical distress and inflammation.
 Ginger is also known for its health-promoting benefits for gastrointestinal functioning.